-"Deferred maintenance is a huge issue, particularly given the numbers of communities that have been developed over the last few years," Roberge says.
-"While the large amount of development has driven down overall industry occupancy, it has disproportionately affected older communities that are losing prospective residents to competitors because of inferior physical plant quality."
+"Deferred maintenance is a huge issue, particularly given the numbers of communities that have been developed over the last few years," says Curtis King, senior vice president for HJ Sims.
+"While the large amount of development has driven down overall industry occupancy, it has disproportionately affected older communities that are losing prospective residents to competitors because of inferior physical plant quality." ■